 Tip 7: Plant diversity in the Botanical Volkspark

 Discover the diversity of species in Berlin's botanical Volkspark.
 Covering an area of 34 hectares, it contains 6,000 partially endangered plant species for you to explore.
 The two-kilometre-long circular path shows you the highlights of what was once Berlin's largest school garden.
 The learning and recreation park not only offers listed garden art, but also a tropical house with a café (currently the food is available to take away).

 Enjoy the view over Berlin in an autumnal evening atmosphere.
 From several vantage points of many famous sights you have an incredible view over our capital and can take fantastic pictures.

 Tip 9: Flea markets

 If you're in the mood for rummaging, Berlin's weekend flea markets are just the thing for you.
 There you will find an unbelievable variety and you can get bargains everywhere.
 We have listed our top 11 flea markets in Berlin for you.

 Tip 10: Indoorsurfing in Wellenwerk Berlin

-You can't travel at the moment but want to surf?
-Luckily there is the Wellenwerk in Berlin.
-There you can take every wave with you at temperatures of 26°.
-No matter if you are a beginner, advanced or professional surfer - with the large selection of courses there is something for everyone.
+You want to really let off steam?
+Then go surfing?
+At the Wellenwerk in Berlin.
+There you can catch any wave at temperatures of 26° Celsius.
+Whether you're a beginner, advanced or professional surfer - with a wide range of courses, there's something for everyone.